Nenkai/gt-modding-hub/docs/concepts/adhoc/tinyweb.md

 # TinyWeb

-TinyWeb is an API for building web apps/services through adhoc, similar to ASP.NET or Django.
+TinyWeb is an API for building web apps/services through adhoc, similar to [ASP.NET](https://asp.net) or [Django](https://www.djangoproject.com/).
 It is available since Gran Turismo 6, and is primarily used by PDI for live events (especially since GT Sport).

-Here is an example of how GT7 exposes camera controls over tiny web:
+Here is an example of how GT7 exposes camera controls over TinyWeb:

 <blockquote class="twitter-tweet" data-dnt="true" data-theme="dark"><p lang="en" dir="ltr">A small sample of how the live events are controlled from outside the game.
 This would be the camera/displaypart. <br>Quick camera jump to any car, and UI display control. <a href="https://t.co/fHkTmQBW1H">pic.twitter.com/fHkTmQBW1H</a></p>&mdash; Nenkai (@Nenkaai) <a href="https://twitter.com/Nenkaai/status/1574411826217062400?ref_src=twsrc%5Etfw">September 26, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>